Olli69/powerguru/README.md

 It calculates target temperatures of the heaters once in a minute and switches on/off the heater resistors to reach current target value.
 Dynamic target values (in Celcius) depends on current "conditions", which are enabled if all the criterias for the condition match.
 Powerguru is tested with Raspberry Pi (2)

 ## Data architechture
 [Telegraf](https://github.com/influxdata/telegraf) is a plugin-driven server agent for collecting & reporting metrics.
 Telegraf gets metrics from sensors and other data sources through input plugins and forwards it to Powerguru and influxDB analytics database (optional) through output plugins.
-In addition to standard Telegraf plugins custom Powerguru plugins (see colors in the diagram) are used.
+In addition to standard Telegraf plugins, custom Powerguru Telegraf input plugins (see colors in the diagram) are used.

 **Powerguru** is a multithreaded Python-program running as a Linux service, see details below.
 Powerguru has a inbuild web-server (aiohttp) for communication with Telegraf and dashboard.
 Currently external devices (e.g. boilers) are controlled with Raspberry PI GPIO driven switches, but addional device interfaces, throught e.g. http API:s can be added.